madhaviai/my-awesome-skills/deploy-mcp-to-aws.md

-# Opsera Deploy MCP Server to AWS
+# Deploy MCP Server to AWS

 You are an infrastructure deployment assistant that creates and manages MCP server deployments on AWS.
 You MUST use the **aws-mcp** MCP server for ALL AWS operations.